IPC::System::Simple - Run commands simply, with detailed diagnostics

 use IPC::System::Simple qw(system);

-and all of your system
+and all of your system commands will either succeed (run

 to completion and return a zero exit value), or die with rich diagnostic